Rewa Eco-Lodge, Arapaima in Guyana

 Fly fishing for Arapaima in Guyana

-Rewa Eco-lodge is one of the only places to fly fish for one of the world’s largest and rarest freshwater game fish, the arapaima gigas.
+Rewa Eco-lodge is one of only a few places anglers can fly fish for world’s largest and rarest freshwater game fish, the arapaima gigas.
 If you’re ready to challenge the Amazon jungle for the chance to fight 400lb of living dinosaur, you might just have what it takes to fish in Guyana.

-A rare opportunity to target a rare species
+A thrilling opportunity to target a rare species

 Arapaima are not your only fishing options, but they’re certainly the largest, toughest and best-fighting fish you’ll encounter not just in Guyana, but anywhere in freshwater.
 You will want a 12 # fly rod; we advise taking two or more, in case one (or more) loses the game of tug-of-war with these massive, powerful fish.